-While there are many industry-specific definitions of Configuration Management (CM), a good general meaning of CM is the application of resources, methodologies, processes, software solutions, best practices, standards, and governance policies to establish and maintain consistency and traceability between product requirements, the actual product, and product data for all the creators and users of this information.
+While there are many industry-specific definitions of Configuration Management (CM), a good general meaning of CM is the application of resources, methodologies, processes, best practices, standards, governance policies, and configuration management software solutions to establish and maintain consistency and traceability between product requirements, the actual product as manufactured and serviced, and product data for all the creators and users of this information.

 It is not uncommon that each industry-specific use of CM may have its own set of goals and roles for CM.
 One example is from the ISO 10007 standard which states the objective of CM is to “document and provide full visibility of the product’s present configuration and the status of achievement of its physical and functional requirements, such that everyone working on the project at any time in its life cycle is using correct and accurate information.”

 CLICK HERE for more information about CM as a discipline – including references to industry standards, old and new, such as CMII, ANSI/EIA 649, SAE 649B-1, MIL-STD-973, and EIA 836B.

 The practice of configuration management is applicable to products, processes, and services, as well as to the data and documentation which describe them.
 For products, CM helps to manage the configurations of discrete manufactured products including all their hardware, firmware and software components.
 Hardware configuration management is explicitly focused on managing the hardware components of products, equipment, systems, or networks.